zxlooong/hdcookbook/trunk/AuthoringTools/profiler/README.txt

 (the editable box is on the left at the bottom) and get the timeline for selected method/s.
 For example, you could type in an expression: a | b This will only plot methods names starting with letters a or b.
-This is useful for focussing on the individual method/s of interest to see how the timeline looks for them.
+This is useful for focusing on the individual method/s of interest to see how the timeline looks for them.

+5. Setting the deviation factor lets you control the threhshold for highlighting methods in red.
+A method will be highlighted when it deviates from the mean method execution time by more than a threshold determined from this deviation factor.